syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WPF.md

 doc.Close(true);

 {% endhighlight %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/WPF/Creating-a-PDF-document-with-table).

 ## Creating a simple PDF document with basic elements
 The [PdfDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) object represents an entire PDF document that is being created.
 The following code example shows how to create a PDF document and add a [PdfPage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPage.html) to it along with the [PdfPageSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageSettings.html).